Studio Art Major, B.A.

 - A design honorarium to develop proposals for the Alumni Sculpture Garden (see below).

-Opportunities for undergraduate research in the Department of Art exist in several forms.
+Opportunities for undergraduate research in the Department of Art and Art History exist in several forms.
 Detailed descriptions and application guidelines are available on the art majors’ Sakai site and from the department's student services manager.

 Allcott Travel Fellowships support two summer research projects in studio art and/or art history.

 The Jacquelyn Friedman and Marvin Saltzman Fund in Art provides supplemental monies for painting supplies for students who for economic reasons may be hindered from working to their full potential.
-Any undergraduate student with need, regardless of major, enrolled in a Department of Art painting class during the fall and/or spring semesters is eligible.
-Students should see their course instructor for further information.
+Any undergraduate student with need, regardless of major, enrolled in a departmental studio art painting class during the fall and/or spring semesters is eligible.
+Students can contact their course instructor or the student services specialist for further information.